 - vegan queso fresco

 - minced cilantro

-- Toast the ancho chiles on a dry skillet over low heat until supple, about 5 minutes, or microwave in 30 second increments until softened.
+- Toast the ancho chiles on a dry skillet over low heat until softened, about 5 minutes, or microwave in 30 second increments until soft and supple.
 Remove seeds and stem, roughly chop, and add the chiles to a blender.